Incident triage is key to effective, efficient investigations. Learn the steps to triaging and why you shouldn’t skip it in this guide.

 Fox asks, “Do your employees have training to do the job?”
 He stresses that “whoever you appoint or handles the triage needs to have the ability to actually perform that,” as it’s a delicate part of the incident response process.

-The 5 Steps of Incident Response
+The 5 Phases of an Effective Incident Response Process

 Incident triage is just one step you have to take when responding to a workplace incident.
 In fact, a lot of the work should occur before an issue even arises.